Great Ocean Road, Wildlife, Reef & Sydney VacationTwelve Apostles. Credit: Visit Victoria

 Continue on to Victor Harbor; board a dolphin cruise (all year round), or a whale watching cruise (June – September) from Granite Island.

-Spend one night in Victor Harbor before departing to Adelaide.
+Spend one night in Victor Harbor before continuing on your way.

 Travel to your vacation accommodation where you will stay for 1 night whilst in Victor Harbor.